DandyHQ/mace/docs/Development.md

 Lua is integrated into mace by providing bindings for various data types.

-Tab's, Textbox's, and sequences are represented as user data objects that contain pointers to the real data.
+Tab's, Textbox's, and sequences are represented as user data objects that contain pointers to the c data.
 The user data structures are stored in lua's registry and are managed by lua's garbage collector.
-When the data is free'd on the C side it removes the object from the lua registry and lets lua deal with it.
-Should a lua script try to use a object that has been free'd on the C side the lua wrapper functions will see that the object is no longer in the registry and refuse to work on them.
+Before data is free'd on the C side it must call luaremove(L, addr) to remove the object from the lua registry.
+Should a lua script try to use a object that has been free'd the lua wrapper functions will check if the address is in the registry, if it is not then they fail.
 Thereby making the objects safe to use.
 There can be no dangling pointers and we don't have to constantly talk to lua to get data when working only in the C side of life.

+# Fonts

+Mace uses fontconfig to find fonts to use.
+So on startup mace asks fontconfig for the default font for size 15px.
+Once mace has found a font to use it gets freetype2 to do the heavy lifting and get anti-aliased bitmaps that it can draw.

+This is not the best way to do things.
+For a start it forces mace to have to figure out all the layouts, so multi codepoint glyphs will almost definatly not render properly in mace, and any language that is not left to right will be wrong.

+In future I think we should convert to using pango, and having it manage all the font picking and font rendering, or use harfbuzz to do the text layouts.
+However I have not figured out any way to integrate them nicely with text pieces/sequence structures.
+Both expect to have an uninterupted string of of utf8 and a rectangle to draw to.

+So font handling will have to change at some point.

 # Reading